Science and technology in Israel: Solar power

-As of 2014, Israel leads the 2014 Global Cleantech Innovation Index.

 The country's lack of conventional energy sources has spurred extensive research and development of alternative energy sources and Israel has developed innovative technologies in the solar energy field.
 Israel has become the world's largest per capita user of solar water heaters in the home.
 A new, high-efficiency receiver to collect concentrated sunlight has been developed, which will enhance the use of solar energy in industry as well.

 In a 2009 report by the CleanTech Group, Israel ranked number 5 clean tech country in the world.
 The Arrow Ecology company has developed the ArrowBio process a patented system which takes trash directly from collection trucks and separates organic and inorganic materials through gravitational settling, screening, and hydro-mechanical shredding.
 The system is capable of sorting huge volumes of solid waste, salvaging recyclables, and turning the rest into biogas and rich agricultural compost.
 The system is used in California, Australia, Greece, Mexico, the United Kingdom and in Israel.
 For example, an ArrowBio plant that has been operational at the Hiriya landfill site since December 2003 serves the Tel Aviv area, and processes up to 150 tons of garbage a day.

 In 2010, Technion – the Israel Institute of Technology – established the Grand Technion Energy Program (GTEP).
 This multidisciplinary task-force brings together Technion's top researchers in energy science and technology from over nine different faculties.
 GTEP's 4-point strategy targets research and development of alternative fuels; renewable energy sources; energy storage and conversion; and energy conservation.
 GTEP is presently the only center in Israel offering graduate studies in energy science and technology to bring the energy skills and know-how to address the energy challenges of the future.